hashsequence/HashSequencePortFolio/README.md

 ## React Front End

-Build a Sample Front Page for my HashSequencePortfolio
+Built a Sample Front Page for my HashSequencePortfolio that use get to call the Go RESTful API's for user info

-## TODO

-Have React Front End consume API from GoServer